iterative/dvc.org/static/docs/user-guide/contributing/core.md

   run tests or [run](#running-development-version) the DVC with your changes.
 - Fork [DVC](https://github.com/iterative/dvc.git) and prepare necessary
   changes.
-- Add tests for your changes to `tests/test_*.py`.
+- [Add tests](#writing-tests) for your changes to `tests/`.
 You can skip this step if the effort to create tests for your change is unreasonable.
 Changes without tests are still going to be considered by us.
 - [Run tests](#running-tests) and make sure all of them pass.
 - Submit a pull request, referencing any issues it addresses.